willhunt914/CAD/README.md

 ---

 ## Swing_Arm
-The goal of this project is to use the given drawinga and dimensions to create a swing arm in Onshape.
+The goal of this project is to use the given drawing and dimensions to create a swing arm in Onshape.

  [Swing arm onshape](https://cvilleschools.onshape.com/documents/38cffd9b92321ffacaa285ff/w/e6e5636cd8ff9c6a04af5d9c/e/c91c876c5e79c30c59af81c6?renderMode=0&uiState=635690c55902f51d731041dd)